 While shorter sessions are often a byproduct of administrative convenience, longer blocks align more naturally with human biology and the mechanics of deep psychological change.

-In a 50-minute session, the patient often spends the first 20 minutes "warming up" and circumnavigating the important emotional issues inside.
-That leaves only 30 minutes for deep work.
-By adding a mere 10 minutes to the session, we are adding 33% more time for deeper work to occur before the session is over!
+In a typical 50-minute therapy session, the patient often spends the first 20 minutes "warming up" and circumnavigating the important emotional issues inside.
+That leaves only 20 minutes for deep work before wrapping up (10 minutes).
+By adding a mere 10 minutes to the session, we are adding 50% more time for deeper work to occur before the session is over.

 Neuroscience has shown that for a core belief or traumatic memory to change, it must be "unlocked" and then rewritten—a process known as Memory Reconsolidation.